chilts/proxie/README.md

 All requests on the naked domain will be proxied through to `localhost:3000`.

-It is up to your blog site to install a relevant file into `/etc/proximity.d/` so that proximity knows where to proxy the site.
+It is up to your blog site to install a relevant file into `/etc/proxie.d/` so that proxie knows where to proxy the site.

 An example config you might use when locally developing a site could be: